Conferences by appointment only Mailing Address: James T. Stimler, Esq. 1700 W. Market Street, #216 Akron, OH 44313

 Licensed since 1980

-Kathleen E. Stimler is a lawyer who has almost four decades of experience in the environmental and government relations practice areas.
+Kathleen E. Stimler is a lawyer who has four decades of experience in the environmental and government relations practice areas.
 During her career she has:

 Counseled large and small businesses about the environmental laws which apply to their business and how to comply with these laws;